james-cosgrove/WDI_Conf/README.md

 An initial group meeting helped to divide tasks based on experience and preference.
 There was a group brainstorm session that led to the creating of a layout.
 Below is a breakdown of how tasks were divided.

  - James and Tess worked on front end development logic
- - Jamie Front End Design
+ - Jaime Front End Design
- - Tia and Sergio worked on Bot Logic
+ - Tya and Sergio worked on Bot Logic
  - Thomas worked on README